aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 ## Destinations

 Amazon Data Firehose supports multiple AWS and third-party services as destinations, including Amazon S3, Amazon Redshift, and more.
-You can find the full list of supported destinations[here](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html).
-Currently, in the AWS CDK, only Amazon S3 is implemented as an L2 construct destination.
+You can find the full list of supported destination [here](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html).

+Currently in the AWS CDK, only S3 is implemented as an L2 construct destination.
 Other destinations can still be configured using L1 constructs.
 See [kinesisfirehose-destinations](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-kinesisfirehose-destinations-readme.html) for the implementations of these destinations.

 ### S3